gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Azure AKS discovery

-The following subsections will describe the details required for implementing EKS auto-discovery.
+The following subsections will describe the details required for implementing AKS auto-discovery.

 ### Discovery

-The discovery agent can auto-discover AKS-managed clusters, similar to the process described in the AWS discovery section using the endpoint [`Microsoft.ContainerService/managedClusters`][listclustersaks].
+The discovery agent can auto-discover AKS-managed clusters, similarly to the process described in the AWS discovery section using the endpoint [`Microsoft.ContainerService/managedClusters`][listclustersaks].

 The agent will call the endpoint at regular intervals and manage the differences between iterations.